 Complimentary pet kennels for cats and dogs are available on a first-come, first-serve basis.
 But the ferry literature stated that there were no accommodations for “other animals or livestock,” so we left our monkey and three dairy cows with grandpa for the week.

-It’s more expensive than driving, unless you calculate the value of your leisure time spent on the boat and the extra vacation hours on the other side.
+Crossing Lake Michigan by boat is more expensive than driving, unless you calculate the value of your leisure time spent on the boat and the extra vacation hours on the other side.
 There are too many rate options to provide a thorough schedule in this article: prices for seniors, kids, military, students, groups, people with and without a car, one-way and round-trip, motorcycles, bicycles, trailers and more.

 Our total bill was $351 one-way, for both my wife and me, with a car and the premier cabin service, which included the port and security fees.